conrizzo/AstroWebsite/src/content/blog/using-var-and-let-in-javascript.md

 }
 ```

-If var and let are switched within the same code this will create an error since "let cat = 'LET'" declares the value to the whole block for the function cat() and it cannot be redeclared.
+If var and let are switched as shown in example code directly below, this will create an error since "let cat = 'LET'" declares the value to the whole block for the function cat() and it cannot be redeclared.
 An error message of: "Cannot redeclare block-scoped variable 'cat'." will appear using the following code:

 ```javascript
 function cat(){